MartinDM/martindm.uk/src/posts/2025-04-30-dont-skip-the-hard-part.md

 Will we—or our colleagues—need to pay for that later or try to make sense of it?
 If so, are we happy with that cost?

-It’s been personally unsettling—amusing, even—to notice this creeping in.
+It’s been personally unsettling to notice this creeping in.
 Reflexively **expecting** a solution to (often incorrectly) appear, and having to stay diligent to resist the temptation.

 Here’s a thought: turn it off.

 We may need to hold our nerve—just for a moment—against the background noise of urgency.

-We must remember that, in that choice point, the organisation’s goals are impersonal: to maximise productivity and efficiency by any means necessary.
-An attempt to capture a first-mover advantage; a shot at any potential benefit in the name of **speeding up** delivery (or, more palatably, ‘increasing pace’) **for the business**.
+We must remember that, in that choice point, the organisation’s goals are impersonal: to capture a first-mover advantage; a shot at any potential benefit in the name of **speeding up** delivery **for the business**.

-That’s fine—it’s in their DNA, and it’s their responsibility.
+That’s fine; it’s in their DNA, and it’s their responsibility.

-But **we**, as makers, have a responsibility to ourselves to maintain technical fitness and effectiveness with debugging skills; to retain the self-mastery to learn hard things and solve problems **ourselves,** using tools in **support** of that goal.
+But **we**, as makers, have a responsibility to ourselves and as advisors, to maintain technical fitness and effectiveness with debugging skills; to retain the self-mastery to learn hard things and solve problems **ourselves,** using tools in **support** of that goal.

 ---